isomerpages/nlb-curiocity/_jurong/Building the Future.md

 ### **Building a New Business District**

 Jurong Regional Centre became Jurong Lake District (JLD) in 2008, with a new plan to help shed its industrial image and bring more offices, retail, homes and leisure to the area.

-the Jurong Regional Centre vision was unveiled following the release of the 1991 Concept Plan.

-DGP in the 1990s

 Jurong Innovation District